andreacristaldi/APTmap/README.md

 Primary sources: <a href="https://www.misp-project.org/" target="blank_">MISP</a>, <a href="https://attack.mitre.org/" target="blank_">MITRE</a>, <a href="https://www.etda.or.th/th/" target="blank_">ETDA</a>, <a href="https://www.vx-underground.org/" target="blank_">VX-Underground</a>

-<h1>APTMalware - Advanced Persistent Threat MALWARE stats</h1>
+<h1>APTMalware - Advanced Persistent Threat MALWARE features and statistics</h1>

 <img src="https://github.com/andreacristaldi/APTmap/raw/master/images/preview2.jpg" />

-The data reported in these statistics are the result of a processing based on static analysis techniques performed on 29GB of malware samples attributed to APT groups, followed by a correlation process.
+The data reported here are the result of a processing based on static analysis techniques performed on 29GB of malware samples attributed to APT groups, followed by a correlation process.
 The sample group is limited to PE Portable executable.
 The data in JSON format are available on the github repository.

 Sample source: <a href="https://www.vx-underground.org/" target="blank_">VX-Underground</a>

 <h2>Author</h2>
-Project: <strong style="color:rgb(253, 255, 16);">Andrea Cristaldi</string> <a href="https://www.linkedin.com/in/andreacristaldi/" target="blank_">Linkedin</a>, <a href="https://www.cybersec4.com" target="blank_">Cybersec4</a>
+Project: Andrea Cristaldi <a href="https://www.linkedin.com/in/andreacristaldi/" target="blank_">Linkedin</a>, <a href="https://www.cybersec4.com" target="blank_">Cybersec4</a>

 <h2>Data</h2>